 Drawbacks of Tubeless Tires

-These days, most mid-range to high-end mountain and gravel bikes come standard with tubeless rims and tires.
-Usually these new bikes still come setup with tubes, however, they can easily be setup as tubeless by taping the rim, installing the tubeless valve and filling up with fluid and then air.
+These days, most mid to high-end mountain and gravel bikes come standard with tubeless compatible rims and tires.
+Usually, these new bikes still come set up with tubes, however, they can easily be set up as tubeless by taping the rim, installing the tubeless valve, filling up the tire with fluid, and then air.

-Bicycle that do not have tubeless ready rims, will have a much higher cost to be converted to tubeless.
-Thiscan get pricey starting at around $100 per wheel and typically involves rebuilding your wheels with a new rim or switching to a new wheelset all together.
-With a new tubeless rim paid for, you’ll also still need the rim tape, tubeless valve, sealant as well as the tubeless tires.
+If your bicycle does not have tubeless-ready rims, it will need to be converted to tubeless at a much higher cost.
+This can get pricey starting at around $100 per wheel and typically involves rebuilding your wheels with a new rim or switching to a new wheelset all together.
+With the new tubeless rims paid for, you’ll also still need the rim tape, tubeless valve, sealant as well as tubeless tires.

-Another minor disadvantage is that unlike tubed tires, tubeless tires do require some regular maintenance.
+Unlike tubed tires, tubeless tires require regular maintenance.
 Depending on factors like the size of the tire and the environment it is stored in, tubeless sealant will typically need to be refilled every 3 to 4 months.
-And we always recommend a refill before embarking on a big trip.
+We always recommend a refill before embarking on a big trip.

 Repairing Tubeless Tires

 While tubeless tires have a massive advantage in flat prevention, when issues come up with them, especially while out bikepacking, they can be difficult to get going again.
 It is strongly recommended to carry both a tubeless repair kit and a spare tube while bikepacking.
-The spare tube is the fail safe for when the tubeless tire stops holding a seal.
-Popping a standard tube in is a way to get home.
-However, ideally a tubeless repair kit can be used to get the tubeless setup working again without resorting to using that tube.
+The spare tube will be the fail-safe for when the tubeless tire stops holding a seal.
+A tubeless repair kit can be used to hopefully get the tubeless setup working again without resorting to using the tube.

 A typical tubeless tire repair kit includes the following: